fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricPartitionDataLossProgress.md

 # Get-ServiceFabricPartitionDataLossProgress

 ## SYNOPSIS

-Gets the progress of a data loss operation.
+Gets the progress of a data loss fault operation.

 ## SYNTAX